ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 :::

 ## Lending use cases
-It is expected that people will borrow XSD and lend XSD to generate stable APY, there are a lot of similar lending protocols like AAVE will move to MXC zkEVM to enable XSD economy active.
+It is expected that people will borrow XSD and lend XSD to generate stable APY, there are a lot of similar lending protocols like AAVE will move to Moonchain zkEVM to enable XSD economy active.

 ## Use case of XSD